Samuel Cleland Davidson: Career

-In 1864 he left his job to work for his father, James Davidson who owned a flour mill close to the site of the later Sirocco works.
+In 1864 Davidson left his job to work for his father, James Davidson who owned a flour mill close to the site of the later Sirocco works.
 The Indian government had discovered wild tea growing in the Assam region and was determined to initiate a massive tea-growing operation there with the potential to generate huge wealth for the British Empire as it consolidated its hold on the economy of India.
 The opportunity to have its own tea industry and become less dependent on importing the Empire's favourite drink from China was too important to ignore.
 Initially the government paid for and organised clearing the forest and the planting and management of tea 'gardens', as the large plantations were called.
 Once they were established they were sold to private investors to consolidate and expand, and develop a commercially viable industry.

 Samuel's father and uncle set up a business importing tea and bought a share in a tea estate in Cachar, 300 miles north-east of Calcutta in India.
 Samuel's cousin James went to India to personally manage the estate and later invited 17-year-old Samuel and some other local young men to join him.